jdiazc9/website/content/post/20240521_what_this_blog_is_going_to_be/index.md

 ---
 title: What this blog is (and isn't) going to be
 subtitle:
-summary: TL;DR: I will start posting summaries of the lab's research for non-specialized readers (in Spanish).
+summary: TLDR.
+I will start posting summaries of the lab's research for non-specialized readers (in Spanish).
 authors:
 - admin
 tags: []